passbutler/passbutler-documentation/Documentation.md

 - bleibt immer gleich (wird bei Änderung des `Master Key` neu verschlüsselt)
 - geschützen Nutzerdaten werden nicht direkt mit `Master Key` verschlüsselt, um bei einer Passwortänderung die potentiell fehlerintensive Neuverschlüsselung aller einzelnen Nutzerdaten zu vermeiden)

-#### `Item Encryption Key Pair`
+### Item Encryption Key Pair {#item-encryption-key-pair}

 - asymmetrisches RSA 2048-Schlüsselpaar
 - zur Verschlüsselung von Item Keys welche die `Item.data` schützen
 - nötig damit Items anderen Nutzern geteilt werden können (neuer `ItemAuthorization` für neuen Nutzer wird angelegt und der `itemkey` mit dessen öffentlichen Schlüssel verschlüsselt)

-## Server API
+### Local Authentication Hash {#local-authentication-hash}

+This hash is used to authenticate on the server together with the username.
+It is a replacement for a classic username and password authentication to ensure the [Master Password](#master-password) never ever leaves the local client to ensure E2E encryption but also proves, that the user knows the master password.
+It is derived with [PBKDF2-SHA256](#pbkdf2-sha256) using the username as the salt and 100001 iterations (one iteration more than for [Master Key](#master-key) derivation to differ from it).

-### Authentication
+### Server Authentication Hash {#server-authentication-hash}

+This hash

+## Server authentication

-The plain master password must NEVER sent to server to ensure E2E encryption: if the server get compromised, the attacker can't decrypt the user data if it is only possible for him to eavedrop the authentication passwords but NOT the master passwords of the users.
-So the master password is first hashed (PBKDF2-SHA256 with 100001 iterations - one iteration more than for `Master Key` derivation - using the username as the salt) on client side and send to the server where it is hashed again (PBKDF2-SHA256 with 150000 iterations - 50k iterations more to more slow down computing time).
+The plain master password must NEVER sent to server to ensure E2E encryption: if the server get compromised, the attacker can't decrypt the user data if it is only possible for him to eavesdrop the authentication passwords but NOT the master passwords of the users.
+So the master password is first hashed with [PBKDF2-SHA256](#pbkdf2-sha256) using the username as the salt and 100001 iterations (one iteration more than for [Master Key](#master-key) derivation) on client side and send to the server where it is hashed again ([PBKDF2-SHA256](#pbkdf2-sha256) with 150000 iterations - around 50k iterations more to more slow down computing time).
 It is hashed on server again to avoid the "hash-is-the-password" situation where an attacker can straight-forward authenticate with stolen hashes.

-### Server resources

-#### GET /v1/token

-- zeitlich beschränktes Access-Token, welches mit Benutzer/Passwort abholbar ist für einen nicht-gelöscht-flagged Benutzer

-#### PUT /v1/register

-- Allows to "register" a local user to become a remote user on server - only possible if:
-  - Configuration value `ENABLE_REGISTRATION` is set to `True`
-  - User does not exists in database

-#### GET /v1/users

-- Liste von allen Usern (beschränkte Felder)

-#### GET /v1/user

-- Lesen aller Felder des eigenen Benutzers

-#### PUT /v1/user

-- Schreiben veränderlicher Felder des eigenen Benutzers

-#### GET /v1/user/itemauthorizations

-- Liste aller:
-  - Itemauthorizations, auf die der eigene Benutzer Zugriff hat (this.userId == currentUserId)
-  - Itemauthorizations, der der aktuelle Benutzer an andere Benutzer ausgestellt hat (this.itemId.userId == currentUserId)

-Hinweis: Itemauthorizations, die gelöscht-flagged wurden, werden auch gelistet, damit entsprechende Benutzer diese syncen können.

-#### PUT /v1/user/itemauthorizations

-- akzeptiert Liste von Itemauthorizations, dessen Item dem eigenen Benutzer gehört (this.itemId.userId == currentUserId) - nur der Autor eines Item kann Itemauthorizations erstellen/verändern
-- ausschließlich Schreiben veränderlicher Felder

-Ablauf Berechtigung wird entzogen:
-- entsprechende Itemauthorization wird gelöscht-flagged
-- entsprechender Benutzer kann aktuelle Version vom Item nicht mehr laden (lokale Kopie aber weiterhin verfügbar auf dessen Datenstand)

-#### GET /v1/user/items

-- Liste von Items für die der eigene Benutzer eine nicht-gelöscht-flagged Itemauthorization besitzt

-Hinweis: Items, die gelöscht-flagged wurden, werden auch gelistet, damit entsprechende Benutzer diese Information syncen können, solange sie eine nicht-gelöscht-flagged Itemauthorization haben.
-Der gelöscht-flagged Status soll wie jede andere Veränderung des Items wirksam und sichtbar sein für alle zugelassenen Benutzer.

-#### PUT /v1/user/items

-- akzeptiert Liste von Items für die der eigene Benutzer eine nicht-gelöscht-flagged und "read only" = False Itemauthorization ausgestellt bekommen hat
-- ausschließlich Schreiben veränderlicher Felder
+Token request process:

+1) Client requests token with username and [Local Authentication Hash](#local-authentication-hash)
+2) Server hashes the received [Local Authentication Hash](#local-authentication-hash) again with [PBKDF2-SHA256](#pbkdf2-sha256) using the random salt and iteration count stored in `User.masterPasswordAuthenticationHash`.
+If the calculated hash matches the hash value also stored in `User.masterPasswordAuthenticationHash`, the client is authenticated and the server responds a valid bearer token (JWT)

+All later requests are authenticated with the bearer token to avoid the procedure for every request.

+## Synchronization process

+All model entities are identified via UUID (no auto increment ID to be sure clients that are not always synced do not create conflicts).
+The up-to-dateness of an model entity is determined via modified timestamp.
+Model entities are never deleted in database - instead they contain a deleted field - this makes new/deleted detection much more simple.

+The following steps are executed for all model entities:

+1) Load list of local entities
+2) Load list of remote entities
+3) Detect new local entities and insert locally
+4) Detect new remote entities and insert remotely
+5) Detect modified local entities (according to modified field) and update locally
+6) Detect modified remote entities (according to modified field) and update remotely